johnardavies/transformer_example/README.md

 ```
 (pytorch_env) $ python train.py model_epoch_22
 ```
 Training the model for 30 epochs on a Mac Air M2 with 24 GB RAM doing other things took about 7.5 days.
+The file `Transformer_two_layer.py` contains a two layer version of the Transformer.py that does not use the flash attention used in the main model.

 ### 5. Generate translations
 Use a trained model specified by model_name and an input sentence to generate a translation.
 If there is no input sentence the model will generate translations from the test dataset.